nikngeno/cf_ai_edge_study_coach/README.md

 http://localhost:8787

-You’ll see the chat interface.
+You should see the chat interface and be able to interact with the AI locally.

 🌐 Deployment

-Deploy to Cloudflare:
+Deploy the Worker:

 npm run deploy

-Wrangler will output your final Workers URL.
-Paste that URL under Live Deployment above.
+Copy the generated *.workers.dev URL and paste it into the Live Deployment section above.

-🔧 Technical Features
+🔧 Key Features
-✔ Workers AI
+✔ Workers AI (LLM)

 Uses Llama 3.3 via: